Notice of Public Hearing - Salmon Arm Observer

 2) Proposed Amendment to Zoning Bylaw No 2303:

-Location: Northeast of Trans Canada Highway on the east side of 50 Street NE
+Location: South of 10 Avenue SW on the west side of 10 Street SW

 Meetings are being held in person and virtually.
 In person attendance will be on a first come first serve basis.
 If you wish to attend electronically email cityhall@salmonarm.ca.